-CAR PICK-UP PROCEDURES
+CAR DROP-OFF PROCEDURES

+7:15-8:00 AM

-- 7:15-8:00 AM Cars park on Washington Street along curb nearest school (South side of Washington Street).
+Cars park on Washington Street along curb nearest school (South side of Washington Street).
 All students exit cars onto sidewalk and proceed along front entrance of school.
 Students board a bus in front of the school.
 Please remain parked while bus is loading students and stop arm is extended.

-Exception: Kindergarten students arriving after 7:45 AM should be dropped off in parking lot closest to Parish Center or near sidewalk going into Parish Center. - 2:00-2:45 PM Park cars for student pick-up along Clay Street until buses are parked in school parking lot.
+Exception: Kindergarten students arriving after 7:30 AM should be dropped off in parking lot closest to Parish Center or near sidewalk going into Parish Center.

+2:00-2:45 PM

+Park cars for student pick-up along Clay Street until buses are parked in school parking lot.
 Please do NOT line up along the side streets and block traffic in all directions.
+Please do not block Scott Street at the stop sign.
 After buses are parked, cars turn left onto Washington Street making 3 rows of parked cars; first cars in each row proceed to stop sign.
 Place vehicles in "park" and school staff will dismiss all students.
 Teachers will come around to make sure every car has their child.
 Two staff members will stop traffic and then release the rows one at a time.
 Cars can turn Left or Right.